Civilization: Characteristics

 Writing, developed first by people in Sumer, is considered a hallmark of civilization and "appears to accompany the rise of complex administrative bureaucracies or the conquest state".
 Traders and bureaucrats relied on writing to keep accurate records.
 Like money, the writing was necessitated by the size of the population of a city and the complexity of its commerce among people who are not all personally acquainted with each other.
-However, writing is not always necessary for civilization, as shown by the Inca civilization of the Andes, which did not use writing at all but except for a complex recording system consisting of knotted strings of different lengths and colors: the "Quipus", and still functioned as a civilized society.
+However, writing is not always necessary for civilization, as shown by the Inca civilization of the Andes, which did not use writing at all but except for a complex recording system consisting of knotted strings of different lengths and colours: the "Quipus", and still functioned as a civilized society.

 Aided by their division of labour and central government planning, civilizations have developed many other diverse cultural traits.
 These include organized religion, development in the arts, and countless new advances in science and technology.

-Throughout history, successful civilizations have spread, taking over more and more territory, and assimilating more and more previously uncivilized people.
-Nevertheless, some tribes or people remain uncivilized even to this day.
-These cultures are called by some "primitive", a term that is regarded by others as pejorative.
-"Primitive" implies in some way that a culture is "first" (Latin = primus), that it has not changed since the dawn of humanity, though this has been demonstrated not to be true.
-Specifically, as all of today's cultures are contemporaries, today's so-called primitive cultures are in no way antecedent to those we consider civilized.
-Anthropologists today use the term "non-literate" to describe these peoples.

-Civilization has been spread by colonization, invasion, religious conversion, the extension of bureaucratic control and trade, and by introducing agriculture and writing to non-literate peoples.
-Some non-civilized people may willingly adapt to civilized behaviour.
-But civilization is also spread by the technical, material and social dominance that civilization engenders.

 Assessments of what level of civilization a polity has reached are based on comparisons of the relative importance of agricultural as opposed to trading or manufacturing capacities, the territorial extensions of its power, the complexity of its division of labour, and the carrying capacity of its urban centres.
 Secondary elements include a developed transportation system, writing, standardized measurement, currency, contractual and tort-based legal systems, art, architecture, mathematics, scientific understanding, metallurgy, political structures, and organized religion.

-Traditionally, polities that managed to achieve notable military, ideological and economic power defined themselves as "civilized" as opposed to other societies or human groupings outside their sphere of influence – calling the latter barbarians, savages, and primitives.